nomis-c/Ghist_2025/README.md

 ## Introduction

-This repository contains a Snakemake workflow designed to detect selective sweeps for the GHIST 2025 competitionn (https://www.synapse.org/Synapse:syn65877330/wiki/631478).
+This repository contains a Snakemake workflow designed to detect selective sweeps for the GHIST 2025 competition (https://www.synapse.org/Synapse:syn65877330/wiki/631478).

 In the sweep detection category, 4 challenges exist:
  - singlesweep